-CINCINNATI — Cincinnati Public Schools said in a statement that the district is investigating after photos posted to social media showed a child's arms and legs tied while being transported from his school to an after-school center.
+CINCINNATI — Four Cincinnati Public Schools employees are on paid leave after photos posted to social media showed a child's arms and legs tied while being transported from his school to an after-school center.

 Elisa Schaney shared photos on Facebook showing her son tied in the back of a transportation van while traveling from his school, Roberts Academy, to an after-school program on Thursday.
 In the photos, the child is on the ground and is not buckled into a seat.